 Rachel previously ran the AspenX seminar program, an opportunity for high school students to take a deep dive into critical issues of the day through virtual & experiential learning and moderated in-person dialogue.
 Rachel also previously worked on the Development team at the Aspen Institute, focusing on donor research, database management, and supporting the Board of Trustees.

 Rachel is a graduate of Princeton University and holds a bachelor’s degree in History, with a concentration in Europe since 1700.
-She is also an alumna of the Princeton Project 55 Fellowship Program, a one year public interest fellowship for recent graduates of Princeton University.
-Rachel is in the 2017-2018 Washington, DC cohort of Princeton AlumniCorps Emerging Leaders.
+She is also an alumna of the Princeton Project 55 Fellowship Program, a yearlong public interest fellowship for recent graduates of Princeton University.
+Rachel was a member of the 2017-2018 Washington, DC cohort of Princeton AlumniCorps Emerging Leaders.

 Rachel is originally from Princeton, New Jersey and lives with a black cat named Salem.
 When she’s not at work, you can find Rachel running, hiking, or at the 9:30 Club.